clintwebb/bakker/README.md

     * know how much to retain and delete automatically.
 It could mean, keep content at least 14 days, and at least 7 instances.
 Which means if it was intented to be done daily, it would keep 14 days.
 But it it only ran randomly, it would keep at least 7 incrementals.
     * Keep a certain number of recent daily backups, but also keep monthly backups, and yearly backups.

+Triggers:
+1. When a backup is configured, we might have multiple directories, including sub-dirs.
+We might also have an exclusion list.